DUST

 The Machine has to learn to live in the real world.

-In his last video conference from the Ecuadorean embassy, Julian Assange focused on the ‘inter-digitisation of conflict’ in an ‘anarchic international space’, and the AI arms race between the US and China.
+In his last from the Ecuadorean embassy, Julian Assange focused on the ‘inter-digitisation of conflict’ in an ‘anarchic international space’, and the AI arms race between the US and China.

 Towards the end of the conference, he says something quite strange.
 Asked about privacy issues arising from the Internet of Things, Assange indicates that the issues go far beyond what is assumed by the question.
 The Internet of Things (IOT) refers to the incorporation of UIDs (Unique Identifiers) into all devices and products, capable of transmitting data over a network without human-to-human or human-to-machine interaction.
 For Assange, the IOT is already quaint.